abhinjata/graphmylife/content/articles/article10/index.md

 ---
 title: "Romanticizing Selfishness: there’s no such thing as a selfless good deed"
 date: 2024-12-05
 lastmod: 2024-07-12
 tags: ["philosophy"]
 author: ["A.J."]
-description: "Selfishness, even in good deeds, is an inherent part of human nature, with the distinction between "positive" and "negative" selfishness being a social construct.
-The article suggests finding a balance between actions that benefit both the individual and society."
+description: 'Selfishness, even in good deeds, is an inherent part of human nature, with the distinction between "positive" and "negative".'
-summary: "Selfishness, even in good deeds, is an inherent part of human nature, with the distinction between "positive" and "negative" selfishness being a social construct.
-The article suggests finding a balance between actions that benefit both the individual and society."
+summary: 'Selfishness, even in good deeds, is an inherent part of human nature, with the distinction between "positive" and "negative".'
 cover:
   alt: "Some Uses For Olive Oil"
   relative: false
 ---

 “There’s no such thing as a selfless good deed”